Menu Close

 Podgora is beautifully situated at the foot of the Bikovo mountain range.
 Here you will find cosy restaurants and a long pebble beach.

-The ferry runs from Drvenik to Sucuraj on the island of Hvar (Uttalas Kvar).
-The crossing takes about 35 minutes and is a beautiful crossing with the Biokovo mountain range in the background.
+There is a ferry from Drvenik to Sucuraj on the island of Hvar.
+The crossing takes about 35 minutes and it is beautiful crossing where you have the mountain massif Biokovo in the background.

 We stand on the ferry and take photos